kedacore/keda/README.md

 2. In terminal, create an environment variable `VERSION` and assign it a value for your preference, this tag will be used when creating the operator image that will run KEDA.
     ***Note***: make sure it doesn't clash with the official tags of KEDA containers in DockerHub.
-3. Still in terminal, run `make build` at the root of the source code.
+3. Still, in terminal, run `make build` at the root of the source code.
 This will also build the docker image for the KEDA operator that you can deploy to your local cluster.
 This should build 2 docker images: `kedacore/keda` and `kedacore/keda-metrics-adapter` tagged with the tag you set in step 2
-4. If you haven't downloaded them before, clone the charts repository: `git clone git@github.com:kedacore/charts.git`
+4. If you haven't downloaded them before, clone the [charts](https://github.com/kedacore/charts)
+    repository: `git clone git@github.com:kedacore/charts.git`
-5. Still in terminal, navigate to the `charts/keda` folder (downloaded in step 4), and run the following command (don't forget to replace the placeholder text in the command):
+5. Still, in terminal, navigate to the `charts/keda` folder (downloaded in step 4), and run the following command (don't forget to replace the placeholder text in the command):
     ```bash
     helm install . --set image.keda=kedacore/keda:$VERSION,image.metricsAdapter=kedacore/keda-metrics-adapter:$VERSION,image.pullPolicy=IfNotPresent